 - Generator Repair & Load Bank Testing – Alternator Repair is limited due to the unlimited number of different brands that are made in China and lack of parts & documentation availability.

-- Load Bank testing is necessary sometimes, but it is optional: The fee for a load bank test is $125.
+- Load Bank testing is necessary, but it is optional:

-I will not attempt to diagnose or provide a quote based on information that you provide me with.
-There is an old saying about “making assumptions.“ I have seen it too many times when I get a piece of equipment that is not as described or expected.
+I will not attempt to diagnose or provide a quote without seeing the equipment first, I require that you bring it in and pay a Shop Fee of $25.
+I will conduct a preliminary diagnosis to determine, if it is “cost effective to repair or not.”
+There is an old saying about “making assumptions.“ I have seen it too many times when I get a piece of equipment that is not as described.